Back to top

 You can find out more here.

-As part of the reform process, Government has appointed a Rural Supplies Technical Working Group to consider, whether council-owned, mixed use rural supply schemes should transfer to the new water services entities.
+As part of the reform process, Government appointed a Rural Supplies Technical Working Group to consider, whether council-owned, mixed use rural supply schemes (where there is a high degree of involvement by scheme users in their management and/operations) should transfer to the new water services entities.

 The Working Group has reported to Government, but no further decisions have been made yet.